Article was edited and updated on Oct. 12, 2021

 I now learned that living for someone else approval is a blow to my self-esteem and confidence.
 No one knows what is best for you other than yourself.

-The moral of the lesson is don’t share your dreams with small-minded people who are constantly negative and can’t advise you in the direction you want to go.
-Especially when they are nowhere near where you want to be in life.
+Today, I choose not to share too many details on my plans, especially with small-minded people.
+They are usually the ones who are quick to pass judgment, nowhere near where you want to be in life, or miserable with themselves.
 Just let the haters hate while you try to live your best life.